anzenker/master_thesis_anzenker_2025/docs/commands.md

 ## 2. Nextflow Pipeline - Implemented Tool Commands
 ## Transcriptome Reconstruction & Annotation

-As the reconstruction and analyses of biological data can be very individual and to also provide the user with the knwoledge of how every step was used and in what order, all commands implemented into the nextflow pipeline are listed in this README.
-With this it is also easy to follow each step and/or use one ore more individually if necessary.
+As the reconstruction and analyses of biological data can be very individual and also provide the user with the knowledge of how every step was used and in what order, all commands implemented into the NextFlow pipeline are listed in this README.
+With this, it is also easy to follow each step and/or use one or more steps individually if necessary.

 #### **Commands implemented into the pipeline:**

 <a name="minimap2"></a>
 ## 1.1 [minimap2](https://lh3.github.io/minimap2/minimap2.html) & [samtools](https://www.htslib.org/doc/samtools.html) - Mapping the raw reads to the reference genome

 ```
 # 1. minimap2 - mapping of the raw reads to the reference genome
 minimap2 -y --MD -ax splice -uf -k14 -t 24 xxx_genome.fa raw_reads.fastq.gz | samtools sort -@ 24 -o xxx_genome_mapped.bam